 Search engine marketing.

-I’d like to briefly touch base on pay-per-click, and why I think that is a good option and things that you can do.
+I’d like to briefly touch base on pay-per-click, why I think that is a good option, and things that you can do.

 PPC for Leads